danimiike/CovidSimulator/README.md

 # CovidSimulator
 This will be our project repository.
 In here I will updade the README file with our last update.
 ## How to use GIT
 Firstly, make sure that you have git ion your computer.
-Follow the instroctions:
+Follow the instructions:
 1. Open your PowerShell/CommandLine/Terminal and run
   `git --version`
   If something show up displaying the version you have git installed.
 GOOD!